-The provision of info-communication services in Singapore is regulated under the Telecommunications Act.
-The Infocomm Media Development Authority of Singapore (IMDA) is the regulatory authority and has powers to establish standards, codes and regulations to be observed by operators of info-communication systems and services and to regulate the conduct of licensees.
+The provision of info-communication services in Singapore is regulated under the Telecommunications Act (Chapter 323).
+The Infocomm Media Development Authority of Singapore (IMDA) is the regulatory authority and has powers to establish standards, codes of practice and regulations to be observed by operators of info-communication systems and services and to regulate the conduct of licensees.

 Our info-communications services are operated under Facilities-Based Operator, Services-Based Operator, and Class licences issued by the IMDA.
-M1 also has regulatory obligations under the Telecom Competition Code, which contains provisions relating to the IMDA’s Quality of Service (QoS) standards, duties to end-customers, and sector-specific competition rules.
+IMDA regulates the performance of key services offered by M1 by setting Quality of Service (QoS) standards.
+M1 also has regulatory obligations under the Telecom Competition Code, which contains provisions relating to the IMDA’s QoS standards, duties to end-customers, and sector-specific competition rules.